ibmtjbot/tjbot/recipes/speech_to_text/README.md

 ##Hardware

-Check out [this instructable] (http://www.instructables.com/id/Use-Your-Voice-to-Control-a-Light-With-Watson/) for wiring diagrams and instructions to prepare your system.
 You will need a Raspberry Pi 3, a microphone, a a [5mm common anode JKD RGB led](https://www.sparkfun.com/products/10820), 4 Female/female jumper wires, and [the TJBot cardboard](http://ibm.biz/mytjbot).
+Wire diagram is provided in next section

 ##Build
 > We recommend starting with [our step by step instructions](http://www.instructables.com/id/Use-Your-Voice-to-Control-a-Light-With-Watson/) to build this recipe.